avenzi/osprey/zitzelberger_notebook.md

 ### Daily Updates:

+##### May 18th, 2021:

+Today I was able to get a synthetic data stream functional on the new Flask+Redis system.
+There were some unfortunate problems with Redis that I did not predict.
+Everything read from the database must first be converted into a python dictionary by looping over each data entry and adding it to a list while also converting it to a float, which is extremely inefficient.
+There does not seem to be a way to natively do this in redis-py.
+I do not yet know if this will be a major issue as haven't yet tried multiple high-capacity streams at once.
+Luckily, this should not be as a much of a problem with the video stream as each frame should just remain as bytes until it reaches the browser where it is displayed - no data type conversion will be necessary at any stage.

+Also I have noticed that due the the asynchronous access that Flask has to the redis database, requests are not guaranteed to send data to the browser in the right order.
+I could fix this by serializing access to the database, but I am afraid that will cause problems in the future, so I'd rather it be a last resort.
+This only seems to happen with AjaxDataSources with high polling rates, so I would like to try and pull the same trick that I did awhile ago with the EEG stream, where the browser receives large chunk of data and scrolls the plot to give the illusion of continuity.
+This will allow me to reduce the polling rate of the AjaxDataSource.

 ##### May 17th, 2021:

 Over the last semester I have been working to rewrite the entire application to use high-level infrastructure.
 I have chosen to use Flask as the front-end to replace the browser oriented functionality, and Redis as the middleware database to store the sensor streams.